nang-dev/personality-quiz-generator/README.md

 ### 1. Create storyline!

-The way the algorithm works is that each questions is related to one area of the MBTI test.
+The way the algorithm works is that each questions is related to one area of the MBTI test (E or I, N or S, T or F, P or J).
 Each question rewards a point to the corresponding personality.
 For example:

 ```
 {